Dragon in China

 It is the dragons that determine droughts or floods.
 Sometimes they even have a reputation for being able to control the climate, especially rain, and they can possess many other supernatural powers depending on the source of stories and legends!

-You can found some beautiful depictions of these mythological creatures on some of our Chinese Dragon decorations!
+You can find some beautiful depictions of these mythological creatures on some of our Chinese Dragon decorations!

 Until not so long ago, most Chinese villages, especially those located near a water source, were required to have a temple dedicated to the local dragon.
 This allowed the population to offer sacrifices or offerings, sometimes alive, to the dragon, in order to appease it and obtain its help or forgiveness.